-- Independent Travel Allowance - Flexible allowance that supports families and young people to make their own home to school travel arrangements.
-It can help towards covering the costs of running a family car, paying another member of the family or trusted friend to take your child to school when you are unable to, or to assist with childcare, enabling you to make the journey.
+- Independent Travel Allowance - can be used flexibly by families and young people where necessary, to help fund their own transport arrangements.
+The allowance can help towards the costs of running a family car, or paying another member of the family or trusted friend to take your child/young person to school when you are unable to.

 - Independent travel training - available from September 2018, supporting young people to gain skills and confidence to be able to travel independently to school or college.

 - Transport on wheels - where other options are not suitable, the council will organise transport for eligible children and young people.
 Pupils will normally travel with other children/young people attending the same, or nearby school/college, unless there are exceptional circumstances preventing them from travelling in this way.

 Many young people with SEND are able to travel independently using public transport.
 These young people can take advantage of the following available schemes:

 - Surrey Student Fare Card - reduced rate travel to the education provider for young people aged 16-18.

 - Disabled person's bus pass - travel anywhere in Surrey, at any time, for free.
 If you have difficulty travelling you could be entitled to travel with a companion.